Boat Bill of Sale Template, Free Download 2026

 Vessel Description and Hull Identification Number

 Record the vessel's make, model, year of manufacture, length, hull material, hull color, and hull identification number (HIN).
-The HIN is a 12-character serial number required on all vessels manufactured after 1972 under the Federal Boat Safety Act of 1971 and 33 CFR Part 181.
-Verify the HIN on the transom matches the registration documents.
+The HIN is a 12-character serial number required on all watercraft manufactured after 1972 under the Federal Boat Safety Act and 33 CFR Part 181.
+This vessel bill of sale section should match the HIN on the transom to the registration documents.

 Engine and Propulsion Details